Jill Tandy, Executive Producer, Inside Pictures

 The National Film and Television School

-The Programme is funded by the MEDIA Programme of the European Union and by the film industry through A Bigger Future 2, which is Creative Skillset’s three year skills and training strategy for the UK film industry, funded in part by the industry itself through the Skills Investment Fund (SIF) as well as by the National Lottery from the BFI.
+Inside Pictures is funded by the MEDIA Programme of the European Union and by Creative Skillset, in part by the industry itself through the Skills Investment Fund (SIF) as well as by the National Lottery from the BFI.

 MEDIA 2007 is a support programme of the European Union to strengthen the competitiveness of the European film, TV and new media industries and to increase the international circulation of European audiovisual product.
-MEDIA 2007 commenced on 1 January 2007 and will run to 31 December 2013.
+MEDIA 2007 commenced on 1 January 2007.
 With a budget of €755 million, it gives grants to support professional training (screenwriting, business and new technologies), project development (single/slate), and the distribution and promotion of European audiovisual works.
 For full details please see www.mediadeskuk.eu